maren-cole/Crochet-Post-Repo/README.md

 To request data from the microservice, you can use an HTTP GET request.
 Below are the clear instructions:

+1. Make sure microservice is running locally.
-1. Make an HTTP GET request to the endpoint `/random-pattern` of the microservice.
+2. Make an HTTP GET request to the endpoint `/random-pattern` of the microservice.
-2. The microservice will generate a random crochet pattern and return it as a JSON response.
+3. The microservice will generate a random crochet pattern and return it as a JSON response.
-3. Parse the JSON response to extract the pattern data.
+4. Parse the JSON response to extract the pattern data.

 Example call using Python requests library: